-Black & white photograph of Katie MacPhail at Clachan in the 1930s.
-Katie was the wife of Lachlan MacPhail, postman.
+Black & white photograph of L-R: Katie MacPhail, Harry Stanley, May MacPhail (nee MacKinnon, teacher on Tiree), and Alec Hector MacPhail (May’s husband), at Clachan in the 1930s.
+Katie was the sister of Captain Lachlan MacPhail (1889-1961), and Alec Hector his nephew.

 Collection of 9 modern prints of photographs of members of the MacLean family of Whitehouse, Cornaigbeg, 1900-1970.
 Alexander MacLean, Donald MacLean, Archibald MacLean, Thomas MacLean, Eliza MacLean, Chrissie MacLean, Margaret MacLean.

 Three detailed diaries of Neil MacPhail, Registrar at Kirkapol during 1897-1924.
 The diaries cover the periods 1897-1900, 1911-1926, 1920-1923.
 Entries include the weather, maintenance around the croft, sowing, harvests, cattle breeding, deaths, purchases and payments.
 Neil was awarded an MBE in 1979 for his services as a Registrar.

 Coloured photograph of ‘Ploughing at Balevullin, Tiree’’, 1941-43, taken by archaeologist George Holleyman FSA when he was stationed at RAF Tiree during WWII.
 Scanned from one of his hand-coloured glass lantern slides now held at An Iodhlann (see 2017.54.4).